juniorgasparotto/SysCommand/documentation/en.md

   * "1": error
 * Smart line break while using dós write and read methods.
 The variable `App.Console.BreakLineInNextWrite` controls the breaks and helps you not leave empty lines.

-Another feature would be the use of stock `returns` and that will be, if any, used as output.
+Another feature would be the use of `returns` syntax in the actions and that will be, if any, used as output.
 This feature resembles "AspNet MVC".

 **Example:**